dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 context in which you use the matcher and is supplied to you by the compiler, so you don'type need to worry about declaring it (nor can you).
 This allows the matcher to be polymorphic.
-For example, `IsDivisibleBy7()` can be used to match any type where the value of `(arg % 7) == 0` can be implicitly converted to a `bool`.
+For example, `IsDivisibleBy7()` can be used to match any type where the value of `(arg % 7) == 0` can be implicitly converted to m_a `bool`.
 In the `Bar(IsDivisibleBy7())` example above, if method `Bar()` takes an `int`, `arg_type` will be `int`; if it takes an `unsigned long`, `arg_type` will be `unsigned long`; and so on.

 ### Writing New Parameterized Matchers Quickly

-Sometimes you'll want to define a matcher that has parameters.
+Sometimes you'll want to define m_a matcher that has parameters.
 For that you can use the macro:

 ```cpp
 MATCHER_P(name, param_name, description_string) { statements; }
 ```

-where the description string can be either `""` or a `string` expression that references `negation` and `param_name`.
+where the description string can be either `""` or m_a `string` expression that references `negation` and `param_name`.

 For example: